Ecolab (ECL) Q2 2017 Results - Earnings Call Transcript

 Dmitry Silversteyn - Longbow Research LLC

 Q4.
 Okay.
 I just wanted to confirm that.
-And then the second question, I think it was a couple of quarters ago when talking about a slowdown that you guys seen in your Industrial business that you mentioned that uncharacteristically for you, you sort of took the eye off of the new wins ball, if you will, or getting new relationships going and just expanding your business and capturing market share.
+And then the second question, I think it was a couple of quarters ago when talking about a slowdown that you guys seen in your Industrial business that you mentioned that uncharacteristically for you, you sort of took the eye off the new wins ball, if you will, or getting new relationships going and just expanding your business and capturing market share.
 We saw a little bit of improvement in the first quarter, not so much in the second quarter in terms of year-over-year comps.
 So, where do we stand in that, I guess, re-energized initiative, if I will, of going out and getting the business and making sure that you control more of your destiny than the market?

 Douglas M. Baker, Jr. - Ecolab, Inc.

 Yeah, I would say the business is strengthening.
 I'd say the new business productivity has been very strong the last couple of quarters.
 You are right.
-I mean, I think we worked at our new business productivity actually across the board and thought we needed to turn up heat and we've done it, and we're starting to see the results.
+I mean, I think we looked at our new business productivity honestly across the board and felt we needed to turn up the heat and we've done it, and we're starting to see the results.

-I would expect Industrial, so predominantly F&B and water, to have a much – an improved second half, both in top line, margin, frankly across the P&L in the second half versus first half, and we think we're well positioned to do it.
-So, we feel good about what's going on in those businesses make (40:12) the teams and position them.
-The work they had been doing is going to start bearing fruit starting Q3.
+I would expect Industrial, so predominantly F&B and water, to have an improved second half, both in top line, margin, frankly across the P&L in the second half versus first half, and we think we're well positioned to do it.
+So, we feel good about what's going on in those businesses.
+I think the teams have positioned them.
+The work they've been doing is going to start bearing fruit starting Q3.

 Dmitry Silversteyn - Longbow Research LLC